matthalbersma/viva-blocker/README.md

 As long as you didn't get any errors, you should be good to go!
 Go vist a site with a ton of ads and notice the difference.

 This is a work in progress, so please feel free to send me any feedback.
-This list of URLs that get fed into this is ~ 37K long as of this writing, so it's likely to break a few things.
+This list of URLs that get fed into this is **~37K long** as of this writing, so it might break a few things.
 Whitelisting and a few other features will be worked on in the future (or feel free to contribute).

 Thanks :)